Australia’s best bank accounts in 2025

 Other fees

 Other fees can apply depending on how you use your account.
-Common examples include currency conversion, ATM and EFTPOS transaction fees.
+Examples include currency conversion, ATM and EFTPOS transaction fees.
 It’s worth checking how much these fees are and considering whether you’re likely to encounter them.

 Easy to use

 Also consider how easy it is to make transactions and manage your account.
-Check if the provider supports the payment options you want to use, such as:
+Check if the bank supports the payment options you want to use, such as:

 - BPAY